Massachusetts Institute of Technology

 Enhancement of life and learning

 MIT’s conservatory-level music program is thriving; more than 1,500 students enroll in music courses each year, and the campus is home to a variety of ensembles and chamber groups.
-Now under construction, the new state-of-the-art Music Building is expected to support the popular program’s current and future needs and curricular requirements.
+Now under construction, the new state-of-the-art Edward and Joyce Linde Music Building will support the popular program’s current and future needs and curricular requirements.

 Image credits